Courtney Bowman

 Courtney Bowman (born 1 February 1995) is an English stage actress and singer.
 She originated the role of Fatimah in Everybody's Talking About Jamie at the Crucible and Apollo Theatre.
 She played Anne Boleyn in Six at the Arts Theatre, Lyric Theatre and Vaudeville Theatre and Elle Woods in Legally Blonde at the Regent's Park Open Air Theatre.
-Bowman currently stars in Pretty Woman: The Musical as Kit De Luca at the Savoy Theatre.
+Bowman is currently starring as Lauren in the UK & European Tour of Kinky Boots.

-On television, she appears in the CBeebies revival of Big Cook, Little Cook (2022–present).
+On television, she appears in the CBeebies revival of Big Cook, Little Cook (2022) as Little Cook Small.

 Early life

 Bowman was born and raised in Boston, Lincolnshire, England.
-She is dual-heritage and describes herself as Afro-European.
+She is dual-heritage, being half Cape Verdean and describes herself as Afro-European.
 Bowman attended Boston High School from eleven to eighteen.
 She then went on to train at the Guildford School of Acting for three years until she graduated in 2016.
-Bowman also performed at the 10th annual Stephen Sondheim Society Student Performer of the Year competition held at the Novello Theatre on 15 May 2016, she won the award and £1000 after performing “Me and My Town” from Anyone Can Whistle and “The Driving Lesson” from Heart of Winter by Tim Connor.
+Bowman also performed at the 10th annual Stephen Sondheim Society Student Performer of the Year competition held at the Novello Theatre on 15 May 2016, she won the award and £1,000 after performing “Me and My Town” from Anyone Can Whistle and “The Driving Lesson” from Heart of Winter by Tim Connor.